naddison36/defi-anime/README.md

 ## Installation

-Clone this repository and install the dependencies.
+Clone this repository and install the dependencies using yarn.

 ```
 git clone git@github.com:naddison36/defi-anime.git